• Skip to primary navigation

 • Remove dough from the mixer and knead with your hands until smooth.

-• Place dough in a lightly greased bowl and cover with plastic wrap.
+• Place dough in a lightly greased bowl and cover with a damp tea towel.

 • Let rise in a warm place for about 1 hour or until dough has doubled in size.